Azure/terraform-azurerm-avm-res-authorization-roleassignment/README.md

 - System Assigned Managed Identity
 - User Assigned Managed Identity

-The module provides muliple helper variables to make it easier to find the principal id for different types of principals.
+The module provides multiple helper variables to make it easier to find the principal id for different types of principals.

 ## Usage

-The module takes a mapping approach, where you define the principals and role defintions with keys, then map them together to define role assignments.
+The module takes a mapping approach, where you define the principals and role definitions with keys, then map them together to define role assignments.
 This approach enables you to create role assignments at multiple scopes for multiple principals with multiple methods of finding the principal id.

 The following examples show common usage patterns: